fmezou/lappupdate/HOWTO.md

 # Deploy applications from a DVD

-he phase of deployment start by calling appdeploy script from a command shell.
+he phase of deployment start by calling lappdeploy script from a command shell.
 The only argument to pass is the set name according to your organisation choice (see How to build the application list)

 As any installation of program, you must launch the script with administrator privilege (right click on the command prompt link, and choose `run as